dllllb/pytorch-lifestream/docs/feature_naming.md

 ## Code usage

-Need to take into account the type of features and the use of naming rules is in the classes:
+Theese are the classes where it is necessary to take into account the type of features and the use of naming rules:

 - `ptls.data_load.feature_dict.FeatureDict`
 - `ptls.data_load.padded_batch.PaddedBatch`